7 Must-Haves in Your Carry-On for Airplane Travel with Toddlers

 Traveling with toddlers?
 I get it.
 It can be a lot.
 Gone are the carefree days when it was just you and your partner.
 It can be genuinely exciting to reach the milestone with you can finally take-off with your littles, but between planning, prepping and potty-training, it can also feel like a mountain to conquer.
 Being prepared is the best way to keep meltdowns at bay and create hope for those happy memories.

-Here are 7 airplane‑approved essentials that every parent needs to keep your kids from spiraling (and save your sanity):
+Here are my 7 airplane‑approved essentials that every parent needs to keep your kids from spiraling (and save your sanity):

 1. Noise‑Cancelling Over‑Ear Headphones